Juneau Yacht Charters

 Juneau is surrounded by stunning natural beauty.
 From the Mendenhall Glacier, located just 10 miles from downtown, to nearby Auke Bay, a haven for humpback whales and orcas, the capital city offers yacht charter guests a number of one-of-a-kind experiences, by land and sea.
 Glacier tours and whale watching trips are must-dos, while the city itself offers plenty of land-based adventures from gourmet dining to ziplining.
 In other words, Juneau offers yacht charter guests the ultimate in adventure.

-Thanks to its central location, Juneau is also an ideal jumping off point for Alaska yacht charters.
+Thanks to its central location, Juneau is also an ideal jumping-off point for Alaska yacht charters.
 Glacier Bay National Park – a UNESCO World Heritage Site – lies just north, and downtown is a stone’s throw from the waters of the Inside Passage – Alaska’s famed 500-mile, fjord- and waterfall-dotted coastal route.
 Explore Juneau and its awe-inspiring mysteries during your next luxury yacht charter.

-Juneau Yacht Charter: When to Go
+Juneau Yacht Charters: When to Go

 Alaska’s luxury yacht charters operate during the summer months – when the weather is mild and the waters are calm.